anran1505027695-ctrl/EWOAE/README.md

 # EWOAE Algorithm

-This repository provides the core algorithm implementation of the Elevation and Water Occurrence-based (EWOAE) algorithm for recovering contaminated pixels in water classification images caused by clouds, cloud shadows, and snow.
+This repository provides the core javascript code  of the Elevation and Water Occurrence-based (EWOAE) algorithm for recovering contaminated pixels in water classification images caused by clouds, cloud shadows, and snow.
 The generated dataset, namely the global reservoir monthly surface area (GRMSA) dataset, can be accessed at [Zenodo](https://doi.org/10.5281/zenodo.16893097).